Hierarchical high-throughput screening of alkaline-stable lithium-ion conductors combining machine learning and first-principles calculations: Abstract

 \section{Abstract}

-The advancement of solid-state batteries depends on the development of lithium-ion conductors that exhibit both high ionic conductivity and stability across a wide range of electrochemical and chemical conditions.
-In this paper, we investigate the chemical factors that control the stability of Li-NASICONs and garnets in highly alkaline aqueous environment.
-While this is of general importance, it is particularly important for the operation of Li-air cells with humidified air.
-Humid air promotes the formation of \ch{LiOH} as the discharge product, creating a highly alkaline environment on the surface of cathode and solid-state electrolyte.
-In this work, we combine machine learning and first-principles calculations to conduct a high-throughput computational screening of alkaline-stable oxide-based Li-ion conductors in order to better characterize the tradeoff between the various relevant properties.
-We evaluate the material stability in terms of pH, voltage, and species present in the environment (\ch{LiOH} and \ch{H2O}) across a vast range of chemical compositions with NASICON and garnet crystal structures.
-We utilize a universal machine learning interatomic potential (uMLIP)––CHGNet model––for pre-screening, followed by density functional theory calculations.
-Such a hierarchical screening procedure enables the evaluation of over 320,000 chemical compositions, encompassing nearly the entire periodic table.
-From this set 209 alkaline-stable NASICON and garnet compounds are selected as final candidates.
-We identify the specific cation substitutions that improve alkaline stability in NASICON and garnet compounds, and reveal the underlying mechanism.
-We also discover the trade-offs for designing alkaline-stable Li-ion conductors, highlighting the need to carefully optimize compositions so that it can simultaneously enhance all the material properties required for practical battery applications, including synthesizability, stability during battery operation, and Li-ion and electronic conductivities.
+Solid-state batteries require lithium-ion conductors that combine high ionic conductivity with stability under harsh electrochemical and chemical conditions.
+Here, we investigate the chemical factors governing the stability of NASICON-type and garnet-type Li-ion conductors in highly alkaline environments.
+This is particularly relevant to solid-state Li–air cells operated under humidified air where alkaline conditions arise due to the formation of LiOH discharge products.
+We implement a hierarchical high-throughput screening workflow that consists of a pre-screening step using a universal machine-learning interatomic potential and a more accurate DFT-based screening.
+This approach enables rapid evaluation of over 320,000 compositions, from which 209 alkaline-stable candidates are identified.
+We identify specific cation substitutions that improve alkaline stability in NASICON and garnet compounds and reveal the underlying mechanism.
+More importantly, we highlight design trade-offs that require careful composition optimization to simultaneously enhance synthesizability, operational stability, and Li-ion/electronic conductivities for practical humid Li-air battery applications.

 \keywords{Machine Learning Interatomic Potentials, high-throughput screening, Li-\ch{O2} battery, solid-state electrolyte, mixed ionic-electronic conductors}

 \setstretch{2}